apache/ignite/modules/platforms/python/docs/datatypes/parsers.rst

 Data Types
 ==========

-Apache Ignite uses a sophisticated system of serializable data types to store and retrieve user data, as well as to manage the configuration of its caches through the Ignite binary protocol.
+GridGain uses a sophisticated system of serializable data types to store and retrieve user data, as well as to manage the configuration of its caches through the GridGain binary protocol.

 The complexity of data types varies from simple integer or character types to arrays, maps, collections and structures.